- Author By Miva |

 Now, SSL encryption protocol is a vital part of web security and version 3.0 has become the standard for most web servers today.

 The mid-nineties to 2000’s saw major advancements in the commercial use of the Internet.
-The largest online retailer in the world Amazon, launched in 1995 as an online bookstore and has grown to be the largest online retailer in the world.
+One of the first ecommerce sites is Amazon which launched in 1995 as an online bookstore and has grown to be the largest online retailer in the world.
 Brick-and-mortar bookstores were limited to about 200,000 titles and Amazon, being an online only store, without physical limitations was able to offer exponentially more products to the shopper.